Ghudda

-Ghudda is a village located in the district of Bathinda in the state of Punjab in India.
+Ghudda is a village in Bathinda district in Punjab, India.
 It was founded in the 17th century by Baba Ghudda.
 The 2011 census reported a population of 5320.

 The village has a sports school, a horse riding institute, a veterinary college and a hospital.

 Economy

 Agriculture is the primary occupation of residents.

 Education

 The Central University of Punjab is a notable educational institution in the village.